 Vendors also typically require financial information from a firm.
 A vendor often lends money to a firm by extending trade credit.
 What's noteworthy about this fact is that vendors sometimes require special accounting.
 One category of vendors that a company such as John Wiley & Sons, Inc., deals with is its authors.
-To pay an author the royalty that he or she is entitled to, Wiley puts in a fair amount of work to calculate royalty-per-unit amounts and then reports and remits these amounts to authors.
+To pay an author the royalty that they're entitled to, Wiley puts in a fair amount of work to calculate royalty-per-unit amounts and then reports and remits these amounts to each author.